thomas992/purpl-engine/README.md

 cmake --install build # Installs to `build/install`
 ```

+## Extra CMake options
+- `PURPL_ENABLE_DEMO` - Whether to build the demo
+- `PURPL_ENABLE_MEMING` - Whether to enable small Easter Eggs in the engine
+- `PURPL_USE_SYSTEM_SDL` - Whether to build the engine with the system installation of SDL

+## System-specific notes

 On Windows, if you use `clang-cl`, at the time of this writing it doesn't support `/MP`, making it slower and also causing warnings about it.
 Building with the regular `clang` frontend instead has no such issue, and is faster, so use it unless you have good reason.
+On macOS, due to limitations in CMake, it is necessary to use XCode for the engine, but it doesn't seem to be working with SDL currently.
+This makes it necessary to use the system installation of SDL, but at least that shouldn't be too big an issue.